 BTEC Extended Awards

-BTEC Level 3 QCF Extended Diploma in Engineering, Construction or Mechanical Engineering with overall award profile DDM to include at least 9 unit Distinctions.
+BTEC Level 3 QCF Extended Diploma in Engineering, Construction or Mechanical Engineering with overall award profile DDD.

-BTEC Level 3 RQF National Extended Diploma in Engineering, Construction or Mechanical Engineering with DDM overall award grades.
+BTEC Level 3 RQF National Extended Diploma in Engineering, Construction or Mechanical Engineering with DDM overall award profile.

 A Levels with;